stronnag/mwptools/docs/manual/docs/mwp-area-planner.md

 ### File Menu

-The area planner dialog has a drop down menu to load and save area definitions to / from the file system.
+The area planner dialog has a drop down menu to load and save **Parallel** area definitions to / from the file system.
 The files are the same format as for the legacy `mwp-area-planner`.

 ![area planner](images/area-plan-menu.png)

-In addition (not shown), it is also possible to save the survey outline as a KML file for future display / analysis.
+In addition (not shown), it is also possible to save the **Parallel** survey outline as a KML file for future display / analysis.

 ## Obsolete video